Here’s my Video Production Reel, which includes my work at CNN, Stone Mountain Park, Herschend Family Entertainment, and Florida State University.

 On Tuesday I spent my night (and the wee hours of Wednesday morning) covering the 2016 Presidential Election for CNN en Español.
 I was the jib operator for this programming, adding movement, wide shots, and group shots for the coverage.

-Here is a short clip of the bump-in that I did for the start of the show:
+Here is a short clip of my opening shot, starting the show:

 This is a clip from a larger segment that aired on Anderson Cooper 360.
 I operate a variety of cameras for CNN, including Jib and robotic controlled pedestal cameras.
 Typically, I work on multi-camera productions for the network.